DiSSCo/mas-developers-documentation/guide/development.md

 # Moving Forward - Checklist

-- You've determined the motivation(s) of your annotation(s)
 - You know what selector to use, and what part of the target you're annotating
 - You have a python script that accepts a target and outputs a valid annotation event
+- Your MAS wrapper still captures "no result" information appropriately
+- Your MAS sends an error message if an exception is raised
-- You've tested your MAS locally and it validates against the relevant schemas
+- You've tested your MAS locally, and it validates against the relevant schemas